eirikpre/VSCode-SystemVerilog/README.md

 ## Settings
 - Disable indexing
 - Exclude files from indexing
+- Number of files to process in parallel during indexing

 ## Recommendations
 - If you have netlists in your workspace you can exclude them in the settings, Eg: `**/syn/**`